jj5/kickass-crypto/README.md

 ## Configuration settings

 In addition to inheriting from `KickassCrypto` and overriding particular functionality a lot of configuration is available via the configuration constants.
-Search for `CONFIG_ENCRYPTION` to find what's available.
+Search for `CONFIG_SODIUM` to find what's available for Sodium and `CONFIG_OPENSSL` to find what's available for OpenSSL.

 Please be advised that at the moment this code is configured directly in the `config.php` file.

-In future the `config.php` file will include two separately managed config files,
+In future the `config.php` file will include separately managed config files, being:

-being:
+* etc/keys-round-trip-sodium.php
+* etc/keys-round-trip-openssl.php

-* etc/keys-round-trip.php
+* etc/keys-at-rest-sodium.php
-* etc/keys-at-rest.php
+* etc/keys-at-rest-openssl.php

 There will be management scripts for automatically rotating and provisioning keys in these files.

 Experienced Linux users know that you don't edit `/etc/sudoers` directly, you edit it with `visudo` so that you can verify you haven't accidentally